loay-ashraf/RxNetworkKit/Docs.docc/Articles/MakingMultipartFormUploadRequest.md

 ## Overview

-In this article, we will walk you through on how to add a ``HTTPUploadRequestRouter`` and use it with ``HTTPClient`` to make multipart form upload requests.
+In this article, we will walk you through on how to make multipart form upload requests.

 ### Adding an upload request router